 You can start batches from three places in SKULabs:

-From the Batch page, click Start New Batch at the top-right corner of the page
+Recommended: Click Start New Batch at the top-right corner of the Batch page

 From the orders list, select a series of orders > click Actions > Start batch

 From the orders list, Click Menu > "Scan packing slips" to scan a series of packing slips to create a new batch.

 How each picking mode works

 Print bin barcode labels from Printing page > Bins tab and attach them to your picking bins.